 Silicon Valley Green Team Network

 The Silicon Valley Green Team Network enables members to exchange information, share successes and challenges, and support each other.
 Our members are volunteer representatives and sustainability professionals from a company or organization who strive to increase sustainability within their workplace and inspire their colleagues to make sustainable choices at work, at home, and in their communities.
+Membership is free and open to anyone who is a member of an employee green team or who is interested in creating a green team in their workplace.
+Complete the questionnaire to receive a formal invitation to join the network on LinkedIn.
+Some of our members include:

 Spring Forum 2019 Recap: